github-changelog-generator/github-changelog-generator/man/git-generate-changelog.md

   --http-cache

-  Use HTTP Cache to cache Github API requests (useful for large repos).
+  Use HTTP Cache to cache GitHub API requests (useful for large repos).
 Default is true.

   --[no-]cache-file [CACHE-FILE]